 The takeaway for employees is that in 2016 one should not have to be afraid to have a child.
-As I much more fully explain on my page concerning pregnancy leave questions, an employee’s right to take maternity and/or parental leave, (whether that parent is the mother or the father, and whether the child is born or adopted) is pretty much sacrosanct.
+An employee’s right to take maternity and/or parental leave, (whether that parent is the mother or the father, and whether the child is born or adopted) is pretty much sacrosanct.
 Moreover, as cases like Johnstone, Bray and now Partridge demonstrate, employers that break the laws providing such protections will be punished.

 Takeaways for Employers with Labour Pains

 Employers of Ontario take note: Like it or lump it, if making a change to the terms of an employee’s employment will have a negative impact on an employee’s childcare obligations and that employee asks you to accommodate such obligations, you must (a) consider the ways by which you could provide such accommodations; and (b) actually accommodate such a request unless to do so would cause you undue hardship.
 Moreover, in advertising for new employees, you will need to be mindful of whether the requirements of the job, as advertised, may conflict with a potential employee’s childcare obligations – and therefore whether the requirements are truly “bona fide operational requirements.”

 Getting this right will not be easy.
 A lot of employers are going to find a lot of these requests “ridiculous”.
 Those employers are going to learn the hard way that the law’s expectations have changed.